HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 desolate (v-adj): to deprive of inhabitants, lifeless, deserted, dilapidated

 idempotent (adj-n): to run something as many times as you like and you get the same desired result

+maverick (adj-n): sigma guy

+consummate (adj-v): to make something complete & perfect.
+To consummate a marriage/relationship is to make it complete by having sex

+commensurate {with} (adj): eligible, in a correct and suitable amount compared to sth else

+conniving (adj): devious, Machiavellian, calculating, manipulative

+futility (n): meaningless, no effect, achieving nothing

+purgatory (n): hell, suffering